For Recreation.

 Of the major watercourses of the Middle Level, some, such as the Old Nene, are regarded as riparian owned and the fishing rights will normally be vested in the relevant land owners.

-Others are owned by the Middle Level Commissioners and details of our current fishing tenants are set out below.
-In addition there is free public fishing adjacent to March Town Bridge.
+Others are owned by the Middle Level Commissioners and details of our current fishing Licensees are set out below.
+In addition there is public fishing adjacent to March Town Bridge.

 Swimming